lestercbarnsley/SasRMC/README.md

 ## Requirements

 **SasRMC will use Python 3.11 after the next push to main.
 Upgrade your Python installation today!**
 SasRMC is compatible with Python 3.10 and newer.
 An upgrade to Python 3.11 is planned for very soon.
-Support for Python3.11 is planned until the end of 2025.
+Support for Python 3.11 is planned until the end of 2025.
-SaSRMC is dropping support for **conda**.
+SasRMC is dropping support for **conda**.
 Dependency management using **poetry** will be the preferred way going forward.
 Find out more here: https://python-poetry.org/

 ## Installation as a command-line tool

 SasRMC can be used as a command-line tool or installed as a project dependency.
 Installation as a command-line tool is recommended using **pipx**.

-1. The **pipx** package can either be installed using a package manager (see: https://pipx.pypa.io/stable/installation/), or downloaded as a stand-alone executable (https://github.com/pypa/pipx/releases).
+1. The **pipx** package can either be installed using a package manager (see: https://pipx.pypa.io/stable/installation/), or downloaded as a stand-alone executable (download 'pipx.pyz' from https://github.com/pypa/pipx/releases).
 Using the stand-alone executable may be easier for Windows users.
 2. If **pipx** has been installed, run:
     `$ pipx install git+https://github.com/lestercbarnsley/SasRMC.git --verbose`
     `$ pipx ensurepath`